← Back to Projects

 client@debian:~$ sudo apt-get install wireguard-tools

-Create a configuration file for the WireGuard VPN interface:
+Create a configuration file for the client's WireGuard wg0 tunnel interface:

 client@debian:~$ touch wg0.conf